MickTheMechanic/Shiftlight/README.md

 Notes:

-This example uses a voltage divider and transistor to pull down the the tacho signal from 12v
+- This example uses a voltage divider and transistor to pull down the the tacho signal from 12v,

-If your car uses a 5v tacho signal this is not needed.
+if your car uses a 5v tacho signal this is not needed.

-You will need to download and install the adafruit neopixel library for IDE
+- You will need to download and install the adafruit neopixel library for IDE